Code Enforcement Officer

 Building permit applications can be picked up at the Town Office or downloaded (in PDF format) from the link below.

-Click here for Site Plan Application (Large Business)
+Click here for Site Plan Review Application

 Click here for Subdivision Application